microsoft/tigertoolbox/usp_WhatsUp/README.md

 -  04/15/2019 Added support for input buffer DMF.
 -  04/17/2019 Fixed function stats query failing in SQL Server 2012 and 2014.
 -  06/05/2019 Added TOP option to return limited number of rows for execution statistics.
+-  06/06/2019 Fixed issue with CHAR(0) and XML conversion;
+   -  Fixed issue with @fnstats execution error.